lzhenry666/graphdijkstra/README.md

 ## Note

-This project was created for use in the [Lincoln Employee Locator](lincoln-gps).
+This project was created for use in the [Lincoln Employee Locator][lincoln-gps].
 We encourage and appreciate any contributions that aim to enhance the robustness of this module.

 [lincoln-gps]: https://github.com/LincolnTechOpenSource/lincoln-gps